StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/ALTER_TABLE.md

 ALTER TABLE details DISTRIBUTED BY HASH(user_id, event_time);
 ```

-> **Note**
+> **NOTICE**
 >
-> Modify the keys for hash bucketing applies to all partitions in the table and cannot only be applied to specific partitions.
+> Modifying the keys for hash bucketing is applied to all partitions in the table and cannot be applied to specific partitions only.

 #### Modify the number of buckets